barasoch-art/english-for-designers/case/index.md

-# 🎨 Van Gogh Museum – Website Design Case Study
+# Van Gogh Museum – Website Design Case Study

 ![photo](./photo.png)

 ## 🟡 Project Overview

 This project is a design of a modern website for a fictional Van Gogh Museum.
-The goal was to create a clear and engaging experience that shows Vincent van Gogh’s life and work.
+The goal was to create a clear and engaging experience that presents Vincent van Gogh’s life and work.

+I wanted the website to feel as thoughtful and emotional as the artwork, while still being easy to use.

-The website helps users explore artworks, exhibitions, and key information in a simple and intuitive way.
+Users can explore artworks, exhibitions, and key information in a simple and natural way.

 ## 🔴 Problem

 Many museum websites are hard to use.
 They often feel messy, outdated, or too complex.

-Users can struggle to:
+Users often struggle to:

 * find important information
-* understand the structure
+* understand how the site is structured
 * stay engaged with the content

-These websites also often fail to reflect the emotion and value of the artwork.
+Because of this, the digital experience often does not match the quality of the artwork.

 ## 🟢 Goal

-The goal was to create a website that:
+The goal was to design a website that:

-* is easy to navigate
+* is easy to navigate and helps users find key information
+* guides users through the content in a natural way
 * looks clean and modern
-* highlights artwork without distraction
+* keeps the focus on the artwork
-* guides users naturally through the content

 ## 🔵 My Role

-UI/UX Designer
+UI/UX Designer – I was responsible for:

-* Research
+* research
-* Concept development
+* concept development
-* Wireframing
+* wireframing
-* Visual design
+* visual design

 ---

 ## 🔍 Research & Inspiration

-I looked at different museum websites to understand how they work.
+I reviewed several museum websites to understand how they work.

-I found common problems:
+I noticed common issues:

-* too much text
 * weak structure
 * confusing navigation
+* too much text

-I also collected visual references focused on clean layouts and strong images.
+I focused on how to simplify the experience and make it easier to use.

 ## 🧠 Concept

-The concept was to create a **calm, gallery-like digital experience**.
+The concept was to create a **calm, gallery-like digital experience without losing clarity and usability**.

+I wanted to avoid overwhelming layouts and instead create space and focus.

 The design aims to:

-* feel like a real museum space
+* feel like a real museum space without being overwhelming
 * highlight artwork through spacing and layout
-* use simple and warm visual language
+* use simple and warm visual elements

 ## ⚙️ Process

 ### 1. Analysis

-I explored how users interact with museum websites and defined key content areas:
+I looked at how users interact with museum websites and defined key content areas:

 * exhibitions
 * artist biography